harshlal028/webauthn/Explainer:-Related-origin-requests.md

 ## Proposal
 The best current option for sites with these issues is to use redirects and iframes to centralise the use of WebAuthn on a single domain.
 But the feedback is clear that this is a major impediment to adoption and also that these solutions may (or do) run afoul of privacy controls that browsers are implementing.
 Thus we seek to build a more explicit solution.

 Thus we propose a [well-known URL](https://www.rfc-editor.org/rfc/rfc5785.html) where an origin can list other origins that are authorized to use it as an RP ID.
 The URL is `https://{RP ID}/.well-known/webauthn`.
-It must be served with [content type](https://datatracker.ietf.org/doc/html/rfc9110#name-content-type) of `application/json` and contain a single [JSON](https://datatracker.ietf.org/doc/html/rfc8259) object.
+It must be served with [content type](https://datatracker.ietf.org/doc/html/rfc9110#name-content-type) of `application/json`, using HTTPS, and contain a single [JSON](https://datatracker.ietf.org/doc/html/rfc8259) object.
 For example:

 ```json
 {